11 Favorite Breakfast & Brunch Places in Tallinn I Actually Recommend

 I really love going out for breakfast in Tallinn.
 I don’t know, there’s just something about this city… cafes here have such high standards and the whole vibe somehow makes you want to eat out all the time.

-I have already checked out a wide range of cafes across different parts of Tallinn — from smaller neighborhood spots to more modern places outside Tallinn Old Town.
-Some serve traditional Estonian or English breakfasts, others offer buffet-style brunches, and a few focus on creative, contemporary dishes with interesting flavor combos.
+I have already checked out a wide range of cafes across different parts of Tallinn – from smaller neighborhood spots to more modern places outside Tallinn Old Town.
+Some serve traditional Estonian or English breakfasts, others offer a global breakfast menu or brunch during the whole day.

 Quick Tallinn Essentials